• Skip to main content

 The Pistol Pyramid is a drill I’ve been working on for a while now that incorporates a custom target in the form of a pyramid.
 In total, the target is 15 blocks and can be used in a variety of ways and in a variety of drills.

 The Blocks are empty, but the shooter can fill them in with numbers, shapes or colors.
 The target is the core of the Pistol Pyramid.
-The main drill I suggest for indoor gun range use is a shoot the numbers drill.
+The main drill I suggest for indoor gun range use is a shoot-the-numbers drill.

 Pistol Pyramid Drill